-- 2. Place interior panic handle over pivoting end of exterior horizontal handle retainer, first rotating the pivoting projection so that the cross hole is aligned to the hole in the horizontal bar.
-Insert threaded pin and tighten with hex wrench. - RAIL MOUNT HANDLE: Tighten the threaded pivot bracket connector to the adapter block at the top of the door.
+2. Place interior panic handle over pivoting end of exterior horizontal handle retainer, first rotating the pivoting projection so that the cross hole is aligned to the hole in the horizontal bar.
+Insert threaded pin and tighten with hex wrench.

-Adapter block is mounted inside the top rail with two bolts using predrilled holes.
+3. RAIL MOUNT HANDLE.
+Screw the top of the exterior handle through the rail and tighten the threaded pivot fitting connector to the adapter block.
+Adopter block is mounted inside the top rail with two bolts using predrilled holes.
 Position/height of this block is adjustable for best alignment with the "bracket connector" hole on the rail.
-At the bottom the exterior handle is attached with the setscrew.

-If experiencing difficulties aligning top pivot bracket connector with the hole on the rail, please refer to the DORMA DRS Rail installation instructions for possible adjustments of the top rail.
+If experiencing difficulties aligning top pivot bracket connector with the hole on the rail, please refer to the DORMA Door Rails installation instructions for possible adjustments of the top rail.